So much more than Autos and Lederhosen…!

 Initiated by the Honorary Consul Prof Michael Rosemann in 2016, Brisbane German Week has grown to be a significant event in Brisbane’s yearly events calendar.
 After a week long event in 2016, Brisbane German Week 2017 span a fortnight of colourful events including a national German language competition with over 5,000 participants, days of Science and Innovation, Business and History, the inaugural Oktoberpole, a classical concert on the Day of German Unity (German National Day) and, of course, Oktoberfest Brisbane.

 2018 promises to integrate and portrait all important facets of the German-Australian relationship.
-We will kick-off on Sunday, 30 September and already look forward to welcoming you at many of our events.
+We will kick-off on Sunday, 30 September and look forward to welcoming you at many of our events.
 We will again feature days dedicated to German language, history and the arts and showcase Australian-German collaborations in the areas of science, innovation and business.